 It is a well-known fact that certain distractions can lead to serious car accidents.
-Florida currently has laws on the book addressing texting; however, there are many other behaviors take away a driver’s focus.
-Further, some believe that the current laws are not comprehensive enough.
+Florida currently has laws on the book addressing texting; however, there are many other behaviors that can take away a driver’s focus.
+Further, some, including many Tampa car accident attorneys, believe that the current laws are not comprehensive enough.

 According to Florida Law, Statute 316.305 listed below, no driver may text while behind the wheel.
 The law is secondary, which means that law enforcement officers may not pull over drivers solely based on spotting the behavior.
 Some critics believe that the texting ban should be enforceable on a primary basis.

 While many other states have addressed the use of handheld and hands-free devices, Florida has yet to do so.
 Therefore, drivers can still talk on their phones either holding the device or using an in-car infotainment system.
 As a study from the AAA Foundation for Traffic Safety demonstrates, the use of hands-free technology can be just as distracting as manually sending a text message.
 Advocates of stricter laws note that prohibiting certain drivers – such as teen and other novice motorists – from using hands-free and hand-held devices could help to reduce the number of distracted driving accidents.

 Laws also do not address the many other distractions in which drivers can engage.
 Distraction.gov points out that the following behaviors all constitute as an activity that keep a driver from focusing on the road: